 We recently reported that implementation of the federal government’s national Identity Ecosystem is still well over the rainbow.
-When it arrives, however, it will bring benefits
+When it arrives, however, it will bring benefits that include simplifying the administration of security credentials.
+That would be a boon across the board, but particularly for complex efforts like electronic health records.
+In the meantime, federal officials are focusing on creating governance structures to guide the creation of the Identity Ecosystem.

 The Identity Ecosystem, which emerged from President Obama’s Cyberspace Policy Review, is intended to let individuals choose among multiple, interoperable digital credentials issued by private sector companies so they can interact securely with government agencies and commercial companies.
 Once implemented, IT shops won’t have to concern themselves with issuing and managing credentials, said Jeremy Grant, senior executive advisor for identity management at the National Institute of Standards and Technology and manager of the national program office for the National Strategy for Trusted Identities in Cyberspace (NSTIC).